Meme1079/PsychWiki/PsychWiki_Source/Tweens and Timers.md

 ### noteTweenDirection(tag:String, note:Int, value:Dynamic, duration:Float, ease:String)
 It changes the Note Direction of the `notes` going to the strums value with a tween

+Example: `noteTweenDirection('noteDir5', 5, 0, 1.5, 'linear')` This will make the note come to the left

 ***

 # Starting Timer/Tween Functions
 ### doTweenX(tag:String, vars:String, value:Dynamic, duration:Float, ease:String)
 It changes the Object's X value with a tween.
 Calling this function will cancel another tween that is using the same tag!